jtstockard/Day_Planner/README.md

 ## Description

-- As a coding bottcamp student, I wanted to create a quiz to test knowledge of coding information I have learned that applies to javascrpit.
+- As an employee with a busy work schedule, I've created an app that allows to plan my days accordingly and uses saved data to keep track of that iformation.
-- This project gives myself an estimate of what I need to perform a html, css, and js all in one webpage to merge all elements together.
+- This project gives myself an understanding of how jQuery works in a work place enviroment and the use of other third party api's, such as Day.js.
-- This solves for set attributes, text content, JSON, and timelapse which all togther crate a functional quiz game to test newly accquired skills.
+- This solves for date formatting, event delegation, use of open-source css, and Api usage from third parites.
-- With this assignment I learned how to apply a new text to an html from logic, use local storage on the console, and application of DOM.
+- With this assignment I learned how to apply a scripts from an existing library of code to other pages and documents, as well as keep a record of date formatting using other scripts.

 ## Table of Contents